samcofer/sol-eng-docker/README.md

+# Common Problems

+- docker cache outdated: let's say it has been a while and your docker cache needs `apt-get update` to be run in order to install things.  `docker-compose -f myfile.yml build --no-cache myservice` can get you unstuck!

 # Kerberos on Docker

 For the purposes of internal testing, this repo houses Kerberos running in a docker network orchestrated by `docker-compose.yml`.
 Some simple users/passwords are included out of the box: